MEET THE TEAM

 - We liaise closely with external agencies such as CAMHS (Child & Adolescent Mental Health Services), Occupational Therapy, Speech and Language Therapy, Educational Psychologists and the School Nurse Team.

-As SENCO, Mr Cunniffe works closely with teachers to offer support with strategies for interventions with students.
+As SENCO, Miss Sharrock works closely with teachers to offer support with strategies for interventions with children.
 Subject based intervention is usually provided by subject specialist staff, although most intervention takes place within the teaching classroom.

-In some cases a Passport for Learning is made for a student.
-This is developed with the student and gives teachers strategies to support them as an individual in lessons and targets the student is working on.
+In some cases a Targeted Learning Plan is designed for a child.
+This is developed with the child and gives teachers strategies to support them as an individual in lessons and describes targets the child is working to achieve.

 The Lancashire SEND Partnership was formed following the Ofsted and the Care Quality Commission (CQC) joint inspection of special educational needs and disability (SEND) services in our local area.